jjgrainger/PostTypes/docs/post-types/Add-taxonomies.md

 # Add Taxonomies

-You can add new and existing Taxonomies to a PostType by passing the taxonomy name to the `taxonomy()` method.
+You can add new and existing taxonomies to a post type by passing the taxonomy name to the `taxonomy()` method.

 ```php
 // Create a books post type